Holographic duals of $ \mathcal{N}=1 $ quivers in 5d and their nonrelativistic limits: Introduction and summary

 We wish to gain some insights into these issues using the nonrelativistic stringy counterpart of the correspondence.
 These nonrelativistic sigma models, as we show, could be systematically obtained taking a TSNC limit of type IIB $ AdS_6 \times S^2 \times \Sigma_{(2)} $ background.

-Before, we move on to the summary of results, it is customary to outline a few steps those realise these TSNC backgrounds as a solution of type IIB supergravity equations of motion in the nonrelativistic limit.
+Before, we move on to the summary of results, it is customary to outline a few steps those realise these TSNC backgrounds as a solution of type IIB supergravity equations of motion in the nonrelativistic limit\footnote{For the purpose of the present paper, we focus only on the NS sector of the type IIB solution.
+The primary reason for this stems from the fact that our current understanding of the F- string Galilei generators and the associated gauge fields (which we identify as the TSNC data in this paper) is limited only to the NS sector \cite{Bidussi:2021ujm}.
+The inclusion of the RR sector would require further understanding on the F- string Galilei algebra for its full supersymmetric generalisation which is beyond the scope of the present analysis.
+In other words, the supersymmetric extension of the F- string Galilei algebra would require a geometric realisation for the RR sector which would give rise to an additonal set of RR generators and the associated gauge fields.
+These gauge fields would certainly add to the existing set of TSNC data thereby making it a supersymmetric background endowed with nonrelativistic symmetries.}.
 This goes precisely along the line of \cite{Bergshoeff:2021bmc}.
 Since, we have the TSNC data available only for the NS-NS sector of the full type IIB supergravity solutions, therefore following the discussion below, one could imagine taking a large $ c $ limit of the equations of motion in the NS sector only.

 TSNC limit corresponds to an expansion of the background fields of the form

 where we define \cite{Bidussi:2021ujm}

 as the longitudinal component of the background $ \pi_{\mu} $ gauge fields.